Police Situation In Aurora Ends In Deadly Shooting In Adams County

 ADAMS COUNTY, Colo.
 (CBS4) – Aurora police say they were tracking a vehicle turned into a deadly officer-involved shooting in unincorporated Adams County Saturday night.
-Earlier reports from authorities stated it began as a chase, but they later corrected the information to say Aurora police tracked the vehicle “by other means.”
+Earlier reports from authorities stated it began as a chase, but they later corrected the information to say Aurora police stopped following the vehicle at the county line and tracked the vehicle by helicopter.

-Authorities have not yet detailed what prompted the situation in Aurora.
-It ended in a shooting near 64th Avenue and Clay Street in Adams County.

 That’s when one officer shot at the suspect, hitting him, investigators say.
 No officers were hurt.